Gimcrack/MSBVirusScanner/readme.md

 ![Configuration](https://github.com/akmatsu/MSBVirusScanner/raw/master/config.png "Configuration")

 ## Contributing
- I'm always open to suggestiosn.
+ I'm always open to suggestions.
 Send me a PR or open an issue with GitHub.

 ## Credits
  Thank you to https://fsrm.experiant.ca for providing the API.